laxmankrishnamurti/JavaScript/README.md

-# Learn How to use JavaScript Effectively
+# How we can use JavaScript Effectively